 An Outstanding Exception

 There is an outstanding exception to this pattern.
-And this exception has played no small part in my own career.
-The exception is the public sector; particularly, the UK Central Government.
-Here we have a Government that is subject to intense, and sometimes very public scrutiny.
+And this exception has played a significant part in my own career.
+The exception is the public sector best practices; particularly, the UK Central Government.
+Here we have a government that is subject to intense, and sometimes very public scrutiny.

 In the area of major public projects, over the three decades from the 1960's, there were some major failures: such as Trident, TSR2, and Nimrod.
 The UK Central Government began to set about identifying and defining what it called project management "best practice."
 It codified it, first into a methodology called PROMPT, then PRINCE®, and finally PRINCE2®.